Sanchay117/Sanchay117/README.md

 [![An image of @sanchay117's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/sanchay117)](https://holopin.io/@sanchay117)

 # About Me:
-Hi there, I'm Sanchay 👋<br><br>I'm a CS undergraduate, currently in my 5th semester.<br>I enjoy solving algorithmic problems and exploring AI/ML—especially areas like transformers, RAG, and diffusion models.<br><br>Always learning, always building 🚀
+Hi there, I'm Sanchay 👋<br><br>I'm a CS undergraduate, currently in my 5th semester.<br>I enjoy solving algorithmic problems and exploring AI/ML especially areas like transformers, RAG, and diffusion models.<br><br>Always learning, always building 🚀

 ## 🌐 Socials: